Monica-Ramos/Kickstarter_Analysis/README.md

 Before creating the pivot table, an additional column “Years” was added to the Kickstarter sheet.
 This column extracted the year from the “Date Created Conversion column”.
 The pivot table was created using “Parent Category” and “Years” as filter, “Date Created Conversion” as rows, “Outcomes” as columns and values.

-The resulting pivot table can be found in the Theater Outcomes by Launched Date sheet.
+The resulting pivot table can be found in the Theater Outcomes by Launched Date sheet and is also shown below.
 To have the data by month it was necessary to group the rows label into the time of months only.

 Afterwards a line chart was created to visualize the relationship between outcomes and launched month.
 The result is shown as follows: